ramate-io/oac/oroad/oera-000-000-000-dulan/oroad-000-000-000/README.md

 #### T8.3: Research and experiment with swarm coordination mechanisms
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

 Allowing a period to research and experiment with swarm coordination both provides a lighter target against which "Thro" development can b safely prioritized and potentially generates marketable material describing OAC's long-term trajectory.
-Users may like to say "I am use a content sharing app which is funding AI safety."
+Users may like to say "I am using a content sharing app which is funding AI safety."

 ### T9: An Interlude
 > [!IMPORTANT]